-The Negative Feedback Rate is a Seller Performance standard that tracks the percentage of negative customer feedback you receive on Walmart.com.
+The Negative Feedback Rate is a Seller Performance Standard that tracks the percentage of negative customer feedback you receive on Walmart.com.
 In this guide, you’ll learn how the Negative Feedback Rate is calculated and how it can be used to improve your performance. Â

-The Negative Feedback Rate applies to all Marketplace sellers who have seller-fulfilled orders with customer reviews that were created on Walmart.com.Â
+The Negative Feedback Rate applies to all Marketplace orders that have received customer reviews on Walmart.com, including Walmart-fulfilled (WFS) orders.

-Walmart.com customers rely on product and seller ratings to help them make purchasing decisions, so it’s essential to consider any negative customer feedback you’re receiving.
 The Negative Feedback Rate is the percentage of your Marketplace orders that have received a one- or two-star rating within the last 60 days.
 If an order receives a negative item review and a negative seller review, Walmart considers the lower rating of the two.
+Walmart.com customers rely on product and seller ratings to help them make purchasing decisions, so it’s essential to consider any negative customer feedback you’re receiving.
+Common reasons for negative feedback include product defects, concerns over product authenticity and inaccurate product descriptions.

-Make sure to monitor your Negative Feedback Rate.
-Low seller and item ratings can create a poor Walmart.com experience for customers and may impact your status as a Walmart Marketplace seller.
+All Marketplace sellers must maintain a Negative Feedback Rate of less than or equal to 2%.
+Make sure to monitor your Negative Feedback Rate from the Performance dashboard in Seller Center.
+Low seller and item ratings can create a poor Walmart.com experience for customers and may impact your performance metrics. Â

 Additional guidelines

-Learn more about the Negative Feedback Rate performance drivers, and what you can do to improve your Negative Feedback Rate:
+Learn more about the Negative Feedback Rate performance drivers and what you can do to improve your Negative Feedback Rate.
+Some drivers may not apply to WFS orders, but Walmart reserves the right to determine whether the issue is the seller’s accountability.Â

 Driver | Definition | Recommendations |